Silence (2016 film): Plot

 Rodrigues is taken to meet Ferreira, who has assimilated into Japanese society.
 Ferreira apostatized while being tortured to save his fellow Christians, and now believes that Christianity has no place in Japan.
 That night, Rodrigues is brought to watch five Christians being tortured.
 He learns that they have already apostatized but will continue to suffer until he also abandons his faith.
 Rodrigues struggles over whether it is self-centered to refuse to recant when doing so will end others' suffering.
-He hears the voice of Jesus, giving him permission to step on the fumi-e, and he does.
+He hears what he thinks is the voice of Jesus, giving him permission to step on the fumi-e, and he does.

 Rodrigues takes a Japanese name and wife and is tasked by the Inquisitor to assist Ferreira in his efforts to prevent Dutch traders from smuggling Christian paraphernalia into Dejima.
 He hears the voice of Jesus, who assures him that rather than remaining silent as Rodrigues had thought, Jesus also suffered alongside those who were killed.

 Despite having apostatized, Rodrigues is forced by shogunate officials to prove that he is not practicing his former religion in secret.
 Kichijirō is arrested after being caught with a Christian amulet and Rodrigues never sees him again.
 The former priest lives out the remainder of his life in Japan.
-After his death, he is given a traditional Japanese funeral.
-His wife is allowed to place an offering in his hand to ward off evil spirits - she places the tiny crudely made crucifix that was given to him when he first came to Tomogi, indicating that in his heart, Rodrigues remained a Christian all his life.
+After his death in 1685, he is given a traditional Japanese funeral.
+His wife is allowed to place an offering in his hand to ward off evil spirits – she places the tiny crudely made crucifix that was given to him when he first came to Tomogi, indicating that in his heart, Rodrigues remained a Christian all his life.